ltworf/localslackirc/README.md

 ZNC and keep using slack from IRC even after they shut down their IRC gateway.

+Since at my workplace they waited for me to implement all this to decide to switch to rocketchat, it now has support for doing the same thing with rocketchat.

 Options to Obtain token
 ===============